gcallah/work/chaps/bacon.md

 The "Plan of the Work," which follows the preface and acts as an introduction to his entire project, closes with a comparison of divine creation and the human attempts to create new works within it.
-It repeats one of Bacon favourite images, namely God's creating light on the first day of creation, and only after that creating tangible benefits -- the implication being that Bacon's inductive method will create knowledge at first and tangible benefits only after a lengthy passage of time.
+It repeats one of Bacon favorite images, namely God's creating light on the first day of creation, and only after that creating tangible benefits -- the implication being that Bacon's inductive method will create knowledge at first and tangible benefits only after a lengthy passage of time.
 The situation men face, however, when attempting to manipulate nature for their own ends, is different.
 Instead of being able to implement an orderly and rational plan, they are met with a world full of "vanity and vexation of spirit."
 The world in which men live is meaningless and impossibly difficult to organize and manipulate.
 Because of this, Bacon concludes, "he has no rest."[^13] It is only by following the scientific method outlined in *The Great Instauration* that we can enter into the Sabbath rest we have been promised.
 This is obviously a this-worldly Sabbath, consisting of the convenient satisfaction of material wants.
 There is no explicit reference to the fall, but it rings loudly in the undertones of this passage, especially insofar as the problem to be overcome is nature's resistance to human works and Man's inability to enjoy the Sabbath rest.

 These allusions to the fall are augmented by an interesting source:
 Bacon's personal confession of faith, which was not printed until years